Civic Association of Smallwood, New York, Inc.

 I own property in Smallwood.
 Can I join the Association?

-If you own vacant land, then the answer is No. If you own a house and can produce a Deed with your name on it, then the answer is Yes.
+If you own vacant land, then the answer is No. If you own a house that meets the requirements as delineated above, i.e., a freestanding single-family house AND within the borders of the Boundary Map and can produce an executed deed with your name on it, then the answer is Yes.

 Where can I get an application?

 An application can be initiated online on this website by clicking here.